-- Position the motorcycle so that it is perpendicular to the ground. - Check the coolant level through the coolant level gauge on the reserve tank located to the back of the right fuel tank cover.
+- Position the motorcycle so that it is perpendicular to the ground. - Check the coolant level through the coolant level gauge on the reserve tank located in right middle fairing.
 The coolant level should be between the F (Full) and L (Low) level lines.